 communities meant opportunity for future generations.
 The hard-working middle class could get ahead, and government was there to help ensure that there was opportunity for all who were willing to work hard and play by the rules.

 Sinema knows firsthand the struggles families face.
 As someone whose family at times faced serious poverty growing up, she knows what it means to struggle just to meet the most basic needs.
-For a couple of years, her family lived in an old gas station – a rectangle building with no electricity or running water.
+For three years, her family lived in an old gas station – a rectangle building with no electricity or running water.

 Click for High-Res Official Portrait